 11. Carrie Fisher and Harrison Ford partied with The Rolling Stones

-Carrie Fisher has said that, when filming in London, she stayed at a house rented from Eric Idle (of Monty Python fame).
-One evening, Idle held a party there with Fisher, Harrison Ford and some of the Empire crew, and the Rolling Stones turned up.
+Carrie Fisher said that, when filming in London, she stayed at a house rented from Eric Idle (of Monty Python).
+One evening, Idle held a party there with Fisher, Harrison Ford and some of the Empire crew.
+And the Rolling Stones turned up!
 They had a drink which Fisher called, “Tunisian Table Cleaner” and stayed up all night.
-The next day, she and Ford were shooting the sequence where the Falcon arrives at Cloud City, which is why she and Ford look so happy in those scenes.
+The next day, she and Ford were shooting the sequence where the Falcon arrives at Cloud City.
+This is why she and Ford look so happy in those scenes.

 12. There were rumours of a kidnap plot

-During her last days in the UK, Cazrrie Fisher discovered from a telephone conversation with her mother, Debbie Reynolds, that someone had threatened to kidnap her.
+During her time in the UK, Fisher was told by her mother, Debbie Reynolds, someone had threatened to kidnap her.
 So for the last few days on the set, Fisher was assigned personal bodyguards.